 According to the Centers for Disease Control and Prevention (CDC), one out of five falls causes a serious injury, such as broken bones or head injuries.
 These injuries can make it difficult or impossible to do everyday things or even go back to work.
-Our Colorado Springs slip and fall attorneys are dedicated to helping people obtain compensation for lost wages and medical bills.
+Our Colorado premises liability lawyers are dedicated to helping people obtain compensation for lost wages and medical bills.
 If you or a loved one has suffered injuries in a fall, we may be able to help you too.

 What Type of Injuries May Lead to a Premises Liability Claim?